protoloft/klipper_z_calibration/README.md

 PROBE_Z_ACCURACY [PROBE_SPEED=<mm/s>] [LIFT_SPEED=<mm/s>] [SAMPLES=<count>] [SAMPLE_RETRACT_DIST=<mm>]
 ```

-It calculates the maximum, minimum, average, median and standard deviation of multiple probe samles on
+It calculates the maximum, minimum, average, median and standard deviation of multiple probe samples on
 the endstop by taking the configured nozzle position on the endstop.
 The optional parameters default
 to their equivalent setting in the z_calibration config section.

 ## Disclaimer

-:construction::construction_worker: It works flawlessly for me.
-But, at this moment it is not widely tested.
-And I don't know
+You use this on your onw risk!
+I'm not responsible for any damage this could lead to.
+Although,
-much about the Klipper internals.
-So, I had to figure it out by myself and found this as a
+this extension works rock solid for me and many more for almost a year now.
+Be always carefully
-working way for me.
-If there are better/easier ways to accomplish it, please don't
+and double check everything while configuring or working with your printer.
+Do never leave it
-hesitate to contact me!
+unattended during prints!